trixiewasanegg/trixiewasanegg/README.md

 # Hello!

 ## My name is Beatrix/Trixie
-### 22, F (She/Her), Australian
+### 23, F (She/Her), Australian
 ## I am a big ol' nerd ~~who's terrible at coding but wants to get better.~~
 Okay, maybe I'm not terrible but by gods I could use some work!

 # 📋 Current Project/s
-## RelMANS (Private Repo) - v0.1 pre-alpha, 5% complete
+## Open Source Karate (Repo coming soon) - v0.3 pre-alpha, 40% complete.
 ### Summary
-I am currently working on a Relationship Management System (RelMANS) to help myself organise my life and polycule.
+In partnership with [Dan Samuelsson (@danielhsamuelsson)](https://github.com/danielhsamuelsson), we're working on the design and implementation of a [Bookstack](https://www.bookstackapp.com/) based Kyohan for our flavor of Goju-Ryu karate, and to aid our students training.

 ### Stack Breakdown
+Coming soon...

+## KaratERP (Repo coming soon) - v0.1 pre-alpha, 0% complete
+### Summary
+This is a fork of the [Frappe Educastion Plugin](https://github.com/frappe/education) for [ERPNext](https://github.com/frappe/erpnext), modified to include functionality around rank based progression with a focus on martial arts.
+This is designed to assist with the general operations of [Open Path Martial Arts](https://openpathmartialarts.org), my Karate school, and to be used on our ERPNext deployment.

+### Stack Breakdown
+Coming soon...

+## RelMANS (Private Repo) - v0.1 pre-alpha, 5% complete (On Hiatus)
+### Summary
+Earlier this year I was working on a Relationship Management System (RelMANS) to help myself organise my life and polycule.
+This project is currently on hiatus as I work on other higher-priority projects.

+### Stack Breakdown
 **With this project, I'm improving my:**
-- Python development skills, as that is what the backend is based on
+- Python development skills, as that is what the backend is based on.
-- SQL & relational database design / implementation skills, which are admittedly lacking
+- MySQL & relational database design / implementation skills.
-- Link visualisation with GraphViz
+- Data visualisation using [Plotly's Dash](https://dash.plotly.com/) and [Dash Cytoscapes](https://dash.plotly.com/cytoscape)
 - Also my git & documentation skills
   - I still don't fully get what a PR is and my commenting/READMEs are adequate at best.